Art & Hue presents a new collection of stylish pop art prints inspired by the absolutely fabulous model, Bond-girl, and Avenger, Joanna Lumley.

 An official collaboration with Studiocanal, Art & Hue is pleased to release this new collection of six stylish pop art prints featuring national treasure Joanna Lumley.

-Available in 18 colours, including the 16 studio colours plus a light grey and black-and-white for monochrome purists, the fine art prints come in three sizes that fit widely-available picture frames.
+Available in 20 colours, the fine art prints come in three sizes that fit widely-available picture frames.

 Since the 1960s onwards, Joanna Lumley has left her mark on each decade in iconic productions that endure to this day, most gaining a cult following and lifelong fan-base.

-In 1969, Joanna draped herself elegantly into an armchair on Piz Gloria playing a glamorous Bond-girl in fan-favourite “On Her Majesty’s Secret Service”, which also starred fellow-Avenger Diana Rigg.
+In 1969, Joanna draped herself elegantly into an armchair on Piz Gloria playing a glamourous Bond-girl in fan-favourite “On Her Majesty’s Secret Service“, which also starred fellow-Avenger Diana Rigg plus Anouska Hempel, Jenny Hanley, Julie Ege, George Baker, and George Lazenby.

 Available for a limited time only.